bagder/docs/curl-vs-wget.md

 - Its ability to recover from a prematurely broken transfer and *continue downloading* has no counterpart in curl.

+- Wget enables more features by default: cookies, redirect-following, time stamping from the remote resource etc. With curl most of those features need to be explicitly enabled.

 - Wget can be typed in using only the left hand on a qwerty keyboard!